CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 Next, using what it has learned in the training process, the model attempts to **predict** the digits in the images of the other part of the dataset, also known as the *validation dataset*.

-Typical of a supervised ML application, there are three main ingredients to consider
+Typical of a supervised ML application, there are three main ingredients to consider,

 - Dataset: In this example, that would be MNIST.
 - Model: A simple 1-layer linear neural network is implemented for this example (see below).